InsanityGamer/AW-I3/README.md

 ###   The Sytem_Procedures directory is an Obsidian vault.
 You can view it's contents using Obsidian Source or their Flatpak version.

-###   Not recommended on a production machine. none of this is actually, but for educational purposes it would be cool to have documentation created by users on hand.
+###   Not recommended on a production machine, none of this is actually, but for educational purposes it would be cool to have documentation created by users on hand.

 ###   It is safe to delete this directory